 After hearing his father doodling Debussy at the family piano, Marcus began to play by ear, improvising on songs from the radio.
 He began private piano lessons with a local teacher.
 To get an ensemble credit in high school, he was assigned the bass chair in the high school orchestra, but, as it turned out, the keys were his calling: When he heard McCoy Tyner with John Coltrane, Herbie Hancock and the Headhunters, and Keith Jarrett, he was inspired to return to his “instrument of origin.”

-Marcus was a student Willie Pickens, Joe Daley and Francisco Godino.
-He also gained an extraordinary musical education in the clubs, bars, and dives of Chicago.
+Marcus attended Grinnell College, the same school that Herbie Hancock attended.
+From there, he transitioned to the American Conservatory in Chicago, from which he received a B.A. in piano performance.
+He studied with Willie Pickens, Joe Daley, and Francisco Godino.
+He also gained an extraordinary musical education playing in the clubs, bars, and dives of Chicago.

 Following the multitudes and generations of artists seeking inspiration, Marcus moved to New York City in 1989, which is where he encountered the “Father of Latin Jazz,” Mario Bauza, with whom he toured and recorded.
 As an arranger, he was inspired and influenced by Bauza.
 Marcus’s compositions and arrangements were featured on the brilliant trilogy of albums recorded by Bauza’s legendary Afro-Latin Jazz Orchestra, one of which—“944 Columbus”—was nominated for a Grammy award.
 Marcus’s arrangements have been performed by many other stellar ensembles as well.